-Ten years after its launch, Chrome enjoys massive success as the most popular browser ever created.
+Ten years after its launch, Google, Chrome enjoys massive success as the most popular browser ever created.
 More than 60% of the world is using it.
 And the best part?
 There are tons of exceptionally useful salespeople Chrome extensions.

 The release of Chrome’s first public version happened a decade ago, in September of 2008.
 It was before Obama’s presidential term — the first one (talk about feeling old).